Dee68/pp5/README.md

 #### Account restrictions:

-When an unverified or not logged in user trys to access the accounts section of the site they are notified they do not have permissions and then redirected back to home.
+When an unverified or not logged in user trys to access the accounts section of the site they are notified they do not have permissions.